 Please ask children NOT to draw The Queen’s head, or the 1st or 2nd class symbols, or any value within the design area.
 These will be inserted by the printer: The Queen’s head will be located in the top right-hand corner, the value will be in the top left-hand corner and the name of the Territory ‘(British Antarctic Territory’) will be at the base of the design.

-All designs should be drawn within the template on the official A4 entry form.
+All designs should be drawn within the template on the official A4 entry form (or within a rectangle approx 16cm by 11 cm if there is no access to a printer)

 After the designs have been completed, please ensure that the name of the child, address, age and parent/ guardian’s signature have been added on each entry form.